insooth/insooth.github.io/visitor-pattern.md

   void operator()(C& c) { /* action for C */ }

   // the else-path (unsupported object) is a compile error,
-  // instead of a runtime assert as in the naïve solution };
+  // instead of a runtime assert as it was in the naïve solution };
 ```